Echidna-Pentest/outlookC2/README.md

 ![alt text](img/outlookC2.png)

 Regarding the writing of additional files, since the writing operation is done by Outlook which is not suspicious for writing, the likelihood of detection by antivirus software is also considered low.
-Furthermore, because it utilizes the already running Outlook process on the client, there is no need for SMTP server credentials, and no suspicious DNS communications will be generated from the client.
+Furthermore, because it utilizes the already running Outlook process on the workstation, there is no need for SMTP server credentials, and no suspicious DNS communications will be generated from the workstation.

 ![alt text](img/image-1.png)